CoolBreeze164/ComfyUI-Autonomous-Telegram-Bot/README.md

 4. Select **Run (Instant)**, set the batch count to **1**, and click Run once.
 5. Open the bot in Telegram and send a message.
 As long as the workflow tab is opened and running, the bot should automatically reply to you with your own text message.

-If you have Krea-2 image generator downloaded, you can try the other example wokrflow `example_t2i_krea2.json`.
+If you have Krea-2 image generator downloaded, you can try the other example workflow `example_t2i_krea2.json`.
 It receives user's text message as a prompt and replies with an image based on that prompt.

 ⚠️ **Important note.** Because the bot uses ComfyUI for simple HTTP calls, it does not connect to your installed Telegram app in any way and thus, cannot utilize its built-in protocols like MTProto or SOCKS for connection with Telegram servers.
 This means that if Telegram is **blocked in your country**, the bot will not be able to call the server.
 To bypass restrictions, I recommend using [Cloudflare's WARP](https://one.one.one.one/) (Traffic and DNS (UDP) or Traffic and DNS (HTTPS) modes) or a VPN.